amantaya/ResBaz24-Local-LLMs/README.md

 ## Setup

-We will be using `ollama` which is a free to use executable (program) that allows you to run large language models on your local machine.
+We will be using `ollama` which is a free to use program that allows you to run large language models on your local machine.
 You can download it from [here](https://ollama.com).

 `ollama` is a command line tool that allows you to download and run LLMs locally on your machine.

-`ollama` is great tool for an introduction to LLMs because it greatly simplifies the process of running LLMs on your local machine. `ollama` handles the downloading, installation, and running of LLMs for you.
+It is great tool for an introduction to LLMs because it greatly simplifies the process of running LLMs on your local machine as `ollama` handles the downloading, installation, and running of LLMs for you.
-Generally, LLMs come with complex dependencies (e.g., packages), which can make setup a huge pain.

-Additionally, `ollama` runs LLMs on your machine with an Application Programming Interface (API).
+Additionally, `ollama` runs LLMs on your machine with an Application Programming Interface (API) already built into each model.
 This means that you can use LLMs in your projects programmatically, through a programming language like R or Python.
-This simplifies *most* of the process for using LLMs for your projects.
+This simplifies the process of using LLMs for your projects.

-> \![Note\] `ollama` uses the graphics processing unit (GPU) on your
+> [!Note] `ollama` uses the graphics processing unit (GPU) on your
 > machine to run LLMs.
 This can be very computationally expensive and
 > can take a long time to run, especially if you have an older machine
 > and/or a weaker GPU.